Botanical name: Malus domestica

 - Look for disease-resistant trees that give you the ability to grow organic fruit or to use fewer chemicals.
 Maintenance is easier, too.

-- Buy dormant, bare-root, 1-year-old trees, is possible.
+- Buy dormant, bare-root, 1-year-old nursery trees with good root systems.
 Dwarfs and semidwarfs will bear in 3 to 4 years, yielding 1 to 2 bushels per year.
 Standard-size trees will bear in 5 to 8 years, yielding 4 to 5 bushels of apples per year.

-- Most apple varieties do not pollinate themselves; this requires planting at least two different apple tree varieties close to one another so that the bees can pollinate.
+- Most apple varieties do not pollinate themselves or any flowers of the same apple vareity; this requires planting at least two different apple tree varieties close to one another so that the bees can pollinate.
 (There are actually some self-pollinating apple tree varieties if you are really short on space.
-See list of self-fertile apples.
+See list of self-fertile apples .
 However, even these apple trees will bear more fruit if cross-pollinated.)

 - Not every apple grows everywhere.
 Each variety has a specific number of days needed for fruit maturity.

 - Tree tags don't always tell you where the variety grows best, but many catalogs do.
 Also, check with your county extension agent for a specific recommendation for your area.